primary-theme/obsidian/README.md

 | 80%  | `<progress value="80" max="100"></progress>`  |
 | 90%  | `<progress value="90" max="100"></progress>`  |
 | 100% | `<progress value="100" max="100"></progress>` |

+**Note:** *Currently, Primary only supprots these specific values - but will be updated to properly visually support any value from 1-100 in the next update.*

 ## 🖼️ Screenshots